devgateway/ansible-role-pacemaker/README.md

 ## Requirements

-This role has been written for and tested on Scientific Linux 7, so it should be applicable to Fedora 19 and later.
+This role has been written for and tested in Scientific Linux 7.
 It might also work in other distros, please share your experience.

 ## Role variables

+Boolean values in properties (parsed by Pacemaker itself) don't have to be quoted.
+However, resource agents may expect Boolean-like arguments as integers, strings, etc. Such values **must** be quoted.

 ## Required

-#### `pacemaker_cluster_name`

-Name of the cluster.

 #### `pacemaker_password`

 The plaintext password for the cluster user.
 It will be hashed with per-host salt to maintain idempotency.

 ## Optional

+#### `pacemaker_cluster_name`

+Name of the cluster.

+Default: `hacluster`.

 #### `pacemaker_hosts`